apocalyptech/animalwellsave/README.md

      slot.
 These can otherwise interfere with the BDTP solution.
 (Illegal bunnies can only be acquired via cheating/glitching, as with the Cheater's Ring, etc.)
+   - Added import/export of the bunny mural, with both "raw" and real image options, via: `--mural-raw-import`, `--mural-raw-export`, `--mural-image-import`, and `--mural-image-export'.
  - Report on status of Space / Bunny Island buttons and CE Temple chest, and alter those states when specifying our button and chest arguments.
  - Added in the chest holding the Golden Egg (at 12,19), which was otherwise